tcstory/AutoSave.nvim/README.md

 + `exists`: (Boolean) if true, enables this condition.
 If the file doesn't exist it won't save it (e.g. if you `nvim stuff.txt` and don't save the file then this condition won't be met)
 + `modifiable`: (Boolean) if true, enables this condition.
 If the file isn't modifiable, then this condition isn't met.
 + `filetype_is_not`: (Table, Strings) if there is one or more filetypes (should be strings) in the table, it enables this condition.
 Use this to exclude filetypes that you don't want to automatically save.
++ `filetype_is`: (Table, Strings) if there is one or more filetypes (should be strings) in the table, it enables this condition.
+Use this to includes filetypes that you want to automatically save.
+This condition takes higher priority than `filetype_is_not`.

 ## Hooks
 Use them to execute code at certain events [described by their names].
 These are the ones available: